 - Data Protection Policy

 We have reviewed and updated our Global Code of Conduct, our Safeguarding and Child Protection policy and our Data Protection policy within the year.
 Adherence to our Global Procurement policy is included within our routine internal audits.

 For high value or high risk procurement, our prequalification questionnaire for tenders requires suppliers to declare whether they, or anyone in their organisation, has been involved in offenses under the Modern Slavery Act (among many other criminal or illegal acts).
 Suppliers are also required to state if they use sub-contractors and whether they have processes in place to check whether any of the above circumstances apply to their subcontractors.

 Before contracts are awarded due diligence checks are done on suppliers.
 The level of due diligence undertaken is related to the value of the procurement and the nature of the goods being purchased.

 Due diligence is carried out at country office level and includes, but is not limited to, numerous sanctions lists checks (which contains names of individuals or organisations who are known to be involved in financing crime or terrorism), reference checks, and site visits where appropriate.
 In some instances donors may also require additional specific due diligence activities to be carried out.

 Training to heighten awareness of modern slavery and how to report it is incorporated into our criminal practices awareness training, which is mandatory for all staff as part of their induction.

-The statement is reviewed annually by the Board.
+The statement is reviewed annually.